ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 [![Jobs queue](/static/queue02/jobs.svg)](/static/queue02/jobs.svg)

 Job 1 is expired - it will be picked by the select query.
-Jobs 2 and 3 are reserved - they might being processed by another workers.
+Jobs 2 and 3 are reserved - they are being processed by another workers.
 Select query ignores those.
 Jobs 4-8 are available to run.
 Job 9 will be available to run in 100 seconds.